Schmidt to retire after three decades of service

-Harvey County Solid Waste Superintendent Rollin Schmidt is the epitome of a public servant — currently being honored as part of National Public Service Recognition week, May 5-11.
+Harvey County Solid Waste Superintendent Rollin Schmidt is the epitome of a public servant and was honored as part of National Public Service Recognition week, May 5-11.
 While his work may be unheralded and unnoticed at times, the community impact is nonetheless realized.
 For Schmidt, that was enough to keep him going after former Noxious Weed Director Roy Patton got his foot in the door three decades ago.

 “Back when he hired me, I was a farm kid; I’d run a dairy farm so I had the work ethic and all that, but he took a shot,” Schmidt said.
 “I soon learned that there was more to this than just spraying ditches and stuff.
 The public saw what I did and there were always those who appreciated the work we did to help, and I guess that kind of got in my blood then.
 It was my way of giving service.”

-Since getting his start in the Harvey County Noxious Weed Department, Schmidt has spent 35 years in public service with the Noxious Weed and Solid Waste departments of both Harvey and Marion counties.
+Schmidt has spent 35 years in public service with the Noxious Weed and Solid Waste departments of Harvey and Marion counties.
 That service will soon be coming to an end as Schmidt has announced his retirement as of July 1.

 Like with any job, there are the standard complaints, but those who truly see the work of the Solid Waste Department and how Schmidt and his employees help county residents is something that has kept him dedicated to work in the public sector — as opposed to remaining a “farm boy.”